 by Bill McMahon, Co-Director

 In these quotes, Thompson gives us a powerful reason why an overnight camp can be such an important experience.
-Another is that a great camp, one with a positive and supportive peer culture, and a program that challenges kids with positive risk taking, is the ideal setting for boys to gain real self esteem, resilience, and happiness.
+Another is that a great camp, with a positive and supportive peer culture and a program that challenges kids with positive risk-taking, is the ideal setting for boys to gain real self-esteem, resilience, and happiness.

 But the summer camp journey, as with all important endeavors, may not be easy for your child—or you—from start to finish.
-One possible bump in the road is homesickness, or the parent equivalent, which is “child-sickness”.
-The following advice arises from decades of experience working with children at camp, at boarding school, and with dealing with their parents, and also the wisdom contained in Thompson’s book .
+One possible bump in the road is homesickness, or the parenting equivalent, which is “child-sickness.”
+The following advice arises from decades of experience working with children at camp, boarding school, and dealing with their parents, and also the wisdom contained in Thompson’s book.
 Moose parents, new and old, please read the advice below carefully, and be in touch if you have questions.